mdjbru-teaching-material/turku_course/website_pelican/content/pages/050_resources.md

 syntax highlighting.
 A detailed explanation about how to publish on GitHub with Pelican is available [here](http://docs.getpelican.com/en/3.4.0/tips.html).

-# Course already existing at Utu
+# Bioinformatic course existing at Utu

 There is a Master's program at UTU on [Bioinformatics](https://nettiopsu.utu.fi/opas/tutkintoOhjelma.htm?rid=22413&uiLang=fi&lang=en&lvv=2014).

-It seems that there is no course on "best-practices" such as version control or unittesting.
+*Please note that we do not intend this course to be a bioinformatic course: our objective is only to expose researchers who have to use computer tools for their research but do not have a formal IT education to some key concepts for a better use of their tools.*